 Filling in your metadata, i.e. your titles and descriptions, should be in your SEO 101 crash course.
 But if you want to get your optimization right, you need to write unique titles and descriptions not only for your homepage but for each one of your website’s sections and pages.
 Why is that?
 Using the same metadata may seem like your website contains duplicate content.
 This may confuse search engines, as they won’t know which of your pages to point searchers to

 With Wix SEO you can customize your meta titles and descriptions, enabling you to optimize the basics just the way you want for each page.
 Have a large site with too many pages to personalize when it comes to metadata?
-With Wix SEO you can also automate metadata at both the page and subfolder level.
+With Wix, you can also automate metadata at both the page and subfolder level or use AI to generate it for you.

 If you want to succeed in the online jungle, having a mobile-friendly site is non-negotiable.
 When you create a website with Wix you get an Editor which is able to update your website’s content for mobile.